Kimberley-Ng/ClassCaseStudy/README.md

-# title for the FinTech Case Study
+# Shopify Now is the FinTech Case Study
-## description header
+## description
 ### table of contents

 > Shopify is a Canadian e-commerce company that services multiple merchants.
 Shopify provides them with online services to manage and start their businesses, specifically matters relating to technology and security.
 The intention was to create a platform that allowed for business owners to market their products with ease.